After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 Costs for the manual media source can not be entered here, but must be specified as described in the next section.

-In this section you can specify the Proxy Printer media costs for the manual media source.
+In case Printer Costs are relevant, you can specify the Proxy Printer media costs for the manual media source.
 You can either use a or definition.

 Thedefinition allows for a single cost per media side.
 This is appropriate for a non-duplex monochrome Proxy Printer that can handle a single media size (Letter or A4) only.